-- Random facial flushing
+- Arbitrary facial flushing.

-Symptoms can get worse as your rosacea progresses.
+Symptoms can get more destructive as rosacea advances.
 More symptoms arise with the onset of rhinophyma.
-For example, the connective tissue and oil glands on your nose may increase.
-You also may notice the following changes to your nose:
+For example, the nose’s connective tissue and oil glands may grow.
+The ensuing changes to your nose may include:

-- Numerous oil glands
+- Multiple oil glands